 About the Pulse Project

-- Energy Assistance: We are currently collecting pledges from businesses and individuals based on the number of pints of blood donated during September’s drive.
+- Energy Assistance: Additionally, we collected pledges from businesses and individuals based on the number of pints of blood donated during September’s drive.
+Through the generous contributions of our sponsors, we were able to raise over $13,000!
 These funds will be used to provide energy assistance funding to Flathead Electric members who are experiencing temporary financial burdens due to unexpected life circumstances.

 Who receives energy assistance through Pulse Project funds?

 On a regular basis, we encounter decent, hardworking members struggling to pay their bills.
 These folks are typically experiencing temporary financial burdens, such as a medical crisis, loss of a loved one, being laid off from a job and so on, and may not be eligible to receive traditional low-income assistance.
 As a not-for profit, member owned Cooperative, our resources available to provide assistance are limited.
 Members selected to receive Pulse Project funds will receive a credit applied to their Flathead Electric bill to be used for energy costs.
 All donations to this will stay 100% local, helping members of our community like these:

 An elderly woman came into the Co-op recently.
 She has a history of paying her bills on time every month; however, she couldn’t afford just this one month because she had to purchase some new medication, and would need to choose between her electric bill and her medication.
 She was looking to work out a payment plan with our staff, but we were able to help her pay her bill for the month.
 She left in happy tears.